NTU-FRELab/trait-cnidarians/README.md

       - Email: vianneydenis@ntu.edu.tw

 2. **Date of data collection:** June to July 2022 / March to August 2023
-3. **Geographic location of data collection:** XiaoLiuqiu Island, Green Island and North Coast of Taiwan, West Pacific.
+3. **Geographic location of data collection:** XiaoLiuqiu Island, Green Island, and the North Coast of Taiwan, West Pacific.
 4. **Funding sources that supported the collection of the data:** National Science and Technology Council of Taiwan, Ministry of Science and Technology of Taiwan
-5. **Recommended citation for this dataset:** Guerbet, A., Chung, M. T., L, Wang, P. L., Denis, V. [...].
+5. **Recommended citation for this dataset:** Guerbet, A., Chung, M. T., L, Wang, P. L., Denis, V. [2025].
 Data from: Comparative analysis of organismal trait variation in benthic cnidarians, Dataset.

 ***DATA OVERVIEW***

 1. **Description of dataset**

-This dataset represents a set of 13 organismal traits from 19 cnidarian species collected in this current study and in DePalmas et al, 2025.
+This dataset represents a set of 13 organismal traits from 19 cnidarian species collected in the current study and in De Palmas et al. (2025; https://doi.org/10.1007/s00338-025-02617-w).

 2. **Methodological information**

-A detailed description of data acquisition and processing can be found in the submitted manuscript.
+A detailed description of data acquisition and processing can be found in the published study.

 3. **Data information**